Leonardomav/image-enhancement/README.md

 + Complete or relative path to the image.

 #### methods-list
-Selected methods from the list bellow, in the desired order, separated by a comma.
+Selected methods from the list bellow, in the desired order, separated by a single comma.
 + CS: Contrast Stretching
 + HE: Histogram Equalizer
 + CL: Contrast Limited Adaptive Histogram equalizer